Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

-The additional input mechanism can also be used to provide \emph{all} input relevant to requests.
-This way, the interpreter can be used statelessly and \textbf{persistence} can be realised with an external database.
-This persistence mechanism can also be used to recover the state from before a request was made that raised an exception.

-During our experiments, two motivations for closing a type previously declared as open have been encountered.
-Firstly, and as argued before, certain static analyses may require a finite domain of discourse when applied and may require the closed world assumption (for all types).
+Two motivations for closing a type previously declared as open have been encountered.
+Firstly, certain static analyses may require finite domains and may require the closed world assumption for all types.
 Secondly, a specification with open types may be extended to specialise towards a particular application.
-An open-type such as \lstinline-bidder- may be refined such that, in this example, knowledge about valid bidders is now included in the specification.
-For example, within a particular application it may be valid to say that ``all users except the auctioneer are valid bidders'', expressed as follows (the declaration of \lstinline-bidder- overrides the one from \Cref{sec:running_example}):
+For example, an open-type such as \lstinline-bidder- may be refined to include knowledge about valid bidders in the specification.
+Within a particular application it may be valid to say that ``all users except the auctioneer are valid bidders'', expressed as follows:

-One of the newly introduced types is then typically an open type, such as \lstinline-user- in the example above.
-With this extension, \lstinline-bidder- can be considered `internal' and \lstinline-user- `external'.
+The newly introduced type is typically an open type, such as \lstinline-user- in the example above.
+With these definitions, \lstinline-bidder- can be considered `internal' and \lstinline-user- `external'.